Does Semaglutide Cause Hair Loss?

 Ozempic® And Hair Loss: Final Thoughts

-While some users of semaglutide have reported hair loss, it is not widely recognized as a common side effect.
+While some users of Ozempic® (semaglutide) have reported hair loss, it is not widely recognized as a common side effect.
 The potential benefits of semaglutide in weight management and diabetes care should be carefully weighed against any side effects, and these should be discussed with your healthcare provider.
 This information is not intended to replace professional medical advice.
 Please consult your healthcare provider for personalized guidance and recommendations.

 Some have noticed their hair falling out as a side effect.
 The drug doesn't make hair fall out, but its effects on weight loss might set off telogen effluvium.
 This short-term condition ties into stress on the body and fast drops in weight.
 This shows how crucial it is to balance the good things about managing weight with possible downsides when thinking about using semaglutide.
 (Learn more - pros and cons of semaglutide for weight loss)